- Public Works

 Flood Protection Information

-Flooding of lake and stream systems has been and, in the absence of artificial flood control measures, may be expected to continue to be a common and natural occurrence.
-In portions of the watersheds, the streams and lakes overflow to occupy adjacent natural floodplains almost annually as a result of late winter-early spring snowmelt or snowmelt-rainfall events or in response to spring, summer, and fall thunderstorms.
+Flooding of lakes and stream systems will continue to be a common and natural occurrence, in the absence of artificial flood control measures.
+Streams and lakes overflow to occupy adjacent natural floodplains almost annually as a result of late winter-early spring snowmelt or snowmelt-rainfall or in response to spring, summer, and fall thunderstorms.

-Damage from this flooding has been largely a consequence of the failure to recognize and understand the relationships that should exist between the use of land-in both floodland and non-floodland areas of Kenosha County and the natural behavior of riverine and alluvial systems.
+Damage from this flooding is largely a consequence of the failure to recognize and understand the relationships that should exist between the use of land in both floodland and non-floodland areas of Kenosha County and the natural behavior of riverine and alluvial systems.
 Unnecessary occupancy of the floodlands by flood-vulnerable land uses, together with development-induced changes in the flow characteristics, has produced or exacerbated the flood problems in some areas of these watersheds.

 NOTE: Kenosha County floodplain zoning maps were developed to reflect the best available data and show the areas to be regulated.
 However, it is recommended that the floodplain boundary on your property be field verified by a professional land surveyor.

-In 2001, the county adopted a Flood Mitigation Plan (PDF) for Kenosha County, Wisconsin which sets forth the most appropriate, feasible, and effective flood mitigation strategy for Kenosha County.
+In 2001, Kenosha County adopted a Flood Mitigation Plan (PDF), which sets forth the most appropriate, feasible, and effective flood mitigation strategy for the county.

 Floodplain and Shoreland Management Notes